dacrab/recipeswap-v2/README.md

 2. Set the build command: `bun run build`.
 3. Set the output directory: `dist`.
 4. Add all environment variables from your `.env` to the Cloudflare Pages settings.
+5. Enable the `nodejs_compat` compatibility flag in Settings > Functions.

 ## 🛡️ License